 LIFO Reserve = FIFO Inventory - LIFO Inventory Adding the ending balance in the LIFO reserve to the LIFO inventory would equal the ending balance for inventory on a FIFO basis.

-A. a lower cost of goods sold, but a higher inventory balance.
+B. a higher cost of goods sold, but a lower inventory balance.

 The negative change in the LIFO reserve would increase the cost of goods sold under FIFO compared to LIFO.
 FIFO COGS = LIFO COGS - Change in LIFO reserve.